 A dedicated Koorie Reference Officer assists Aboriginal researchers, including members and descendants of the Stolen Generations, to identify records relating to family, community and culture in both PROV and NAA.
 The Koorie Reference Officer does not undertake general research requests, or provide Proof of Aboriginality.

 Phone: 03 9348 5600 or tollfree 1800 657 452, Monday to Friday except public holidays.
 Email: firstname.lastname@example.org

-My Heart is Breaking: A joint guide to records about Aboriginal People in PROV and NAA, Melbourne Office collections.
+walata tyamateetj: A guide to government records about Aboriginal people in Victoria.
 This guide assists people researching Aboriginal family and community history, or the history of interactions between government and Aboriginal people in Victoria.
-My Heart is Breaking is currently being updated and is due to be republished in 2009.

 Footprints: the journey of Lucy and Percy Pepper is a joint NAA and PROV publication that was developed in consultation with the Pepper family of Victoria.
 Footprints tells the story of the family’s struggle to stay together, at a time when laws and government policy defined who was ‘Aboriginal’ and who was not.

 Published as an e-book in 2012, which is available from the Public Record Office Victoria website.
 A travelling exhibition to accompany this publication was also developed by Public Record Office Victoria in 2011.